hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/QC_Qualimap.md

 ## Learning Objectives:

-* Brief explanation about SAM file
-* Running an alignment tool to generate BAM files
 * Running Qualimap to compute metrics on alignment files
+* Running an alignment tool to generate input for Qualimap (BAM files)

 ## Quality Control for Alignment Data